 Thje Pearly Heath is one of 39 members of the Coenonympha genus that are currently listed worldwide, and of these 14 have so far been recorded in Europe.

 Fairly common in central and southern Europe, excluding the souther half of the Iberian Peninsula, the Pearly Heath is also found into Asia at least as far as Iran.
 It does not ocur in Britain.

-The eggs are laid singly on grass near to bushes, and the caterpillar overwinter in the fourth instar. , pupa is suspended on a stalk.
-Pearly Heath butterflies spend the winter as caterpillars and can be seen on the wing between June and September.
+The eggs are laid singly on grass near to bushes, and the caterpillars overwinter in the fourth instar.
+The pupa is suspended on a stalk.
+Pearly Heath butterflies can be seen on the wing between June and September.